5.3.1 Non-agency payments

 - How is a non-cash payment valued?

-- Was the payment intended to be in lieu of child support?
+- Was the payment intended to be in lieu of child support payment or carer debt?

-- Election to have a percentage (less than 100%) of a non-agency payment made to a third party credited each month
+- Election to have a non-agency payment made to a third party credited towards less than 100% of the relevant liability

 - Credit against future liabilities